From BR Bullpen

 In 2011, Fowler hit .260 with 35 doubles and 15 triples in 125 games for the Rockies, scoring a career-high 84 runs.
 He had another solid season in 2012, with an OPS+ of 119 as he hit an even .300 in 143 games with an excellent OBP of .389. he hit only 18 doubles, but had 11 triples and 13 homers, scoring 72 runs.
 He fell back to his usual batting average in 2013, with a line of .260/.369/.407.
 His power fell off again, as the 18 doubles were now coupled with only 3 triples and 12 homers.
 During all of those years, he was the Rockies' starting centerfielder, having played only a single game in another outfield spot, as his speed was very useful in covering the vast expanses of Coors Field.

 On December 3, 2013, Fowler was traded with a player to be named later to the Houston Astros in return for two younger players, OF Brandon Barnes who was expected to replace him as the Rockies' centerfielder, and P Jordan Lyles.
 He got his Astros career off to a fast start on Opening Day on April 1, 2014 against the New York Yankees.
 He doubled off CC Sabathia to lead off the bottom of the 1st, then came in to score the first run of a four-run inning, and doubled and scored again in the 2nd as the Astros won, 6-2.
 He then homered and tripled in the team's second game, a 3-1 win over the Yankees on April 2nd.
 He was the first player in Astros history to collect two extra-base hits in his the first two games of the year.
+He ended up playing 116 games with Houston, hitting .276 with 8 homers and 35 RBIs; he scored 61 runs but stole only 11 bases, but matched the highest OPS+ of his career at 119.
+With Houston brimming over with young outfielders, on January 19, 2015, he was traded to the Chicago Cubs in return for 3B Luis Valbuena and P Dan Straily.

 Notable Achievements